Table of contents

-If you’re having trouble finding a reputable ¾ home or transitional living program, ask your addiction treatment provider for recommendations.
+If you’re having trouble finding a reputable ¾ home or transitional living program in Austin, ask your addiction treatment provider for recommendations.
 They should be able to help you find a transitional living program that meets your needs and may even be able to help you enroll.

 A Personal Experience With Sober Living

 “My personal experience as a resident in sober living spanned over 9 months.
 After my stay at a 90-day drug rehab facility, the counselors recommended that I move into a sober living house in Austin, Texas.
 They explained to me that entering the continuing care program after leaving would help me stay sober, and I really wanted to be sober so I did it.

 I filled out an application for sober homes in Austin, TX and was one step closer to living back in the real world.
 I knew that going right back into my old life after a drug rehab program clearly seemed more dangerous than transitioning into a controlled sober living environment.